arangodb/arangodb/Documentation/UserManual/HandlingDocuments.md

 Documents, Identifiers, Handles {#HandlingDocumentsIntro}
 =========================================================

-This is an introduction to ArangoDB's interface for documents and how handle documents from the JavaScript shell _arangosh_.
+This is an introduction to ArangoDB's interface for documents to and how handle documents from the JavaScript shell _arangosh_.
 For other languages see the corresponding language API.